jbock-java/jbock/README.md

 ### What sets it apart

 * No reflection, purely static analysis.
 * No runtime dependency.
-The generated code is self-contained.
+The generated `*Parser.java` is self-contained.
 * Convenient, flexible property binding via constructor.
 * Deliberately simple: `String` and `boolean` only.
   No <em>converters</em>, no <em>default values</em>, no <em>required</em>.